esciencecenter-digital-skills/workshop-metadata/ds-medical-imaging/who.md

 - understand medical imaging concepts and have some experience with image analysis

 Recommended:
-- familiar with libraries like scikit-image
+- familiarity with image analysis libraries such as scikit-image